 So you’re a rocket scientist?
 That doesn’t impress me as much as some stuffed pepper cooking skills.
 If you’re looking for those mad skills, come get ’em.

-There are two types of fillings (cooked and uncooked) and two ways to cut your peppers (whole and halved).
-Which equals four different filling-to-pepper combinations.
+There are two types of fillings (cooked and uncooked) and two ways to cut your peppers (whole and halved, which we show you how to do in Basics of Cutting Peppers).
+This equals four different filling-to-pepper combinations.
 Yay math!

 All four combinations require different oven temperatures and times.
 So pick out a recipe and scroll down to find how to cook your perfect stuffed pepper.